 Once the quotes are received, the most favorable quote will be relayed.

 The last step is to simply pay the premium, provide the MC number, if not already supplied, and your FMCSA Freight Broker Surety Bond will be put in place.

-Contact Logistical Forwarding Solutions today for consulting on the best options of getting your freight broker bond.
+Contact LFS today for consulting on the best options of getting your freight broker bond.